programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

 Use `--include-events=-` to skip backup of events.

 If this parameter is unset, all events are backupped
 {% endhint %}

+{% hint style="warning" %}
+Specific event types, which are irrelevant for the migration, are never in the backup, even if they are specifically requested.

+For now, this includes `OBJECT_INDEX`, but this might be extended in the future.
+{% endhint %}

 * type: `string`